PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * No animals are allowed in the rooms unless otherwise stated.

 * Please don't harvest and eat the produce!
-We will all starve.

 * If you turn anything on, please make sure you turn it off when you finish.
 This is especially important for our water heater, which uses a lot of power and melts the socket if it is left on.

 * Leave things where they are.
 The chairs are there for a reason, the things are plugged in there for a reason, the furniture in the room is arranged correctly.
-We don't need Extreme Makeover Home Edition!

 * The plumbing and electric are very precarious in rural India.
 If you see something that seems like a problem or want to change where something is plugged in please DON'T try to fix it!
 Inform us so we can take care of it.

-* The kitchen facilities are off-limits to anyone who isn’t a permanent resident or Veeru, our chef.
+* The kitchen facilities are off-limits to anyone who isn’t a permanent resident or our chef.
 We have a hot water kettle and filtered water available all day in the community room and outside the kitchen.

 * Please remove your shoes before entering the kitchen.

-* Please stay on the paths lest you squash a wee plant.
+* Please stay on the paths.
 This includes walking on the porch instead of in the grass.
-Porch: Walking.
-Grass: Sitting.

 * People who are here as part of the work exchange program, work 36 hours per week (6 hour days, 6 days per week).

-* Please sign out in the book before leaving the property for more than an hour.
-That way we know where you are, when you plan to return, and can find you if you fall off a cliff somewhere.
-Because we care!

 * Leave things as you found them, including the community shower and toilet.
 The community is responsible for cleaning the community toilet.
-You want to be part of the community, right?
 Please be sure to clean behind you and if you see the toilet needs a scrub, scrub it!
 Also pick your hair out of the shower drain.
 GROSS.

 * Please throw used toilet paper in the bin in the bathroom NOT in the toilet!
 We will have a clogged up septic and you will have to fix it.